 - Visit the Red Oak Rain Garden.
 CCDCF is a supporter of the Red Oak Rain Garden, which is a 10,000 sq. ft. landscape feature that mitigates flooding and benefits pollinators.
 It is host to two 100 year-old trees — the RORG sisters.
 While not always part of rain gardens, trees are valuable component of nature-based solutions that give us a healthier urban hydrologic cycle.
 Their leaves intercept incoming rain, while their roots soak up excess rain.

 - Visit a Champaign County Tree City or Tree Campus.
 Champaign, Urbana, Rantoul and Savoy are registered as Tree City USA communities, and the University of Illinois is an official Tree Campus!
-Meeting standards includes sound urban forestry management and spending at least $2/per person on urban forestry.
+Meeting standards includes employing sound urban forestry management, dedicating funds to urban forestry, and celebrating Arbor Day.

 - Take a ride on the Kickapoo Rail Trail.
 CCDCF secured the former rail line that has now been converted to a recreational trail.
 Plan your trip!

 - Attend the online Arbor Day Celebration at UIUC.
 Sign up for the Champaign County Sustainability Network (CCNet) newsletter to get the link for a Zoom meeting at noon on Arbor Day with the Tree Campus USA Advisory Committee.
 This year, the University’s Arbor Day Celebration will highlight a new Tree Champion on campus and a tree being planted on behalf of the Illinois Climate Action Plan 2020.